analytiq-hub/sigagent.github.io/physics/gareth_tribello_mathnet.md

 where $$p_i$$ is the probability of microstate $$i$$.
 * Energy can change spontaneously through the process of thermal fluctuations!
   * However, the overall energy tends to remain constant over time, due to the law of energy conservation.
+* In general, microstates can have a different number of atoms.
+  * In most cases, the number of atoms in a microstate is fixed, and only the positions and momenta of the atoms can vary.
+However, there are some situations in which the number of atoms in a microstate can change, such as in the case of chemical reactions or phase transitions.

 * The _axiom of apriori probabilities_ says that the probability of being in a a state